prebid/prebid.github.io/overview/prebid-universal-creative.md

 See the example at [https://github.com/prebid/Prebid.js/blob/master/integrationExamples/gpt/x-domain/creative.html](https://github.com/prebid/Prebid.js/blob/master/integrationExamples/gpt/x-domain/creative.html)

-This is basically just part of the PUC that's been ripped out to be standalone.
+This is basically just part of the PUC that's been isolated to be standalone.

 ## More Information